 For an adequate definition of self-realization we will look at the work of Abraham Maslow.
 To reiterate, self-realization is the fulfilment of one's potential.
 Maslow associated self-realization with the peak experience and catalogued several characteristics common to both, but only a few of these characteristics are important to the Deep Ecology movement.
-They are: truth--where the individual perceives the nakedness of the whole, goodness--where one loves "it" and is attracted to "it," simplicity--where the individual lives without ornament and superficialness, and self-sufficiency--where one is driven by "not-needing-anything-other-than-itself-in-orderto-be-itself."
+They are: truth--where the individual perceives the nakedness of the whole, goodness--where one loves "it" and is attracted to "it," simplicity--where the individual lives without ornament and superficialness, and self-sufficiency--where one is driven by "not-needing-anything-other-than-itself-in-order-to-be-itself."
 Quite simply, the self-realized individual is driven by the need to live simply within the Universe and perceives the object (components composing one's external environment) as sacred, holy, and very special versus normal, every day, and familiar.
 Consequently, many of these aspects of Maslow's self-realized individual have themes similar to Maurice Bucke's idea of cosmic consciousness.
-If we accept Bucke's hypothesis that our species has the potential to evolve into cosmic consciousness, and since self-realization is the fulfilment of one's potential, then it is a simple matter of deduction to figure out that the self-realized individual will be in possession of cosmic consciousness.
-Accordingly, the self-realized individual will display characteristics of cosmic consciousness--as is supported by Maslow's work.
-One of these characteristics is individual meaningfulness.
+If we accept Bucke's hypothesis that our species has the potential4 to evolve into cosmic consciousness, and since self-realization is the fulfillment of one's potential, then it is a simple matter of deduction to figure out that the self-realized individual will be in possession of cosmic consciousness.